EDUCBA Logo

 Prime Cost Formula – Example #3

-Let us take the example of consolidated financials of Samsung Electronics Co.
-Ltd. for the year 2018.
+Let us take the example of Samsung Electronics Co.
+Ltd.’s consolidated financials for 2018.
 From the annual report, the following information is available:

 Compute the prime cost incurred by Samsung Electronics Co.
 Ltd. during the year 2018 based on the above information.